iam-basit/UX-Notes/UX W-1 Notes.md

     Define is using the insights for brainstorm stage and starting to narrow the focus.

 3. Design:

     Implementing new insights into new designs using various tools.

 4. Test:

     Evaluating the product design based on the feedback of potential users.

+5. Launch:

+    Sharing a finished version of product to public.